-Description: The City of Carbondale was awarded a $13.9 million grant from the U.S. Department of Transportation's Better Utilizing Investment to Leverage Development (BUILD) program for the Southern Illinois Multimodal Station (SIMMS) project, a new transportation center in downtown Carbondale.
-The grant will be utilized for the design and construction of the new multi-modal transportation center, as well as the demolition of the existing Amtrak station.
+Description: The City of Carbondale was awarded $18.3 million in grant funding from the U.S. Department of Transportation's Better Utilizing Investment to Leverage Development (BUILD) program to construct the Southern Illinois Multimodal Station (SIMMS).
+The grant funds will be used to demolish the existing Amtrak station and design and build the new transportation center in downtown Carbondale.

 Location: Downtown Carbondale on the east side of South Illinois Avenue

 Funding Source: $18,321,808 from BUILD Grant, $2,800,000 from IDOT Transit Improvement Program; remaining work will be funded by the City.